iqbalalo/HIS_SYNC/README.md

-Objective:
+## Objective:

-__NOTE 0__.
-Your job is to synchronize our Flask database with the data from the HIS.
+To synchronize Flask database with the data from the HIS.
 Schema and sample data will be provided below....

-__Feedback__.
-  * Goal accomplished

-Assumption:
+## Assumption:
     * no changes can be made on the HIS side
     * HIS db server could be accessable thought internet
     * HIS side has no API to fetch the records but SQL query is applicable
     * HIS side db is SQLAlchemy compatible like Postgres/MySql/Sqlite.
 In this exmaple another Postgres instance was used

-Setup:
+## Setup:
   * Project Directory: his_sync
   * Docker: docker folder
   * Flask app: app.py